alberand/Blog/content/nixos-linux-kernel-vm.md

 Much much easier than using Buildroot or any other tool.
 The system will have all necessary packages and will not be bloated as full-blown linux distribution.

+## Customizing packages

-Adding overlay on top, to build with your local changes and the process becomes amazingly easy to get a VM with custom environment.
-To add overlay:
+Adding overlay on top of the packages, to build with your local changes and the process becomes amazingly easy to get a VM with custom environment.
+In the following example I have a local copy of `xfstests` sources which I modified.
+With overlay I tell Nix to use my local source instead one defined in the nixpkgs repository.

 ```nix
 let